persinammon/chatbot-extension/README.md

+I left the README of the original project unchanged.

-# CPPND: Memory Management Chatbot
+# Memory Management Chatbot

 This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.